Emmytobs/react-accordion-library/README.md

 ## Accordion

-The `Accordion` component is the top-level component, it provides a wrapper around the `AccordionItem` component.
+The `Accordion` component is the top-level component.
+It provides a wrapper around the `AccordionItem` component.

 ```javascript
 import { Accordion } from "react-accordion-library";